punz321/Movie-Recommender/README.md

 ### New Features List - (To be added)
-- Add movie overview/description from TMDB along with the poster -✅Show IMDb rating under each recommendation
+- Add movie overview/description from TMDB along with the poster
+- ✅Show IMDb rating under each recommendation
 - Nice hover effects for web users